 The security target is the description of a TOE as a contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) [ICAOLDS] and providing the Basic Access Control and the Extended Access Control according to ICAO document [ICAOPKI] and an authentication mechanism according to the technical report [BSI].
-The hardware bases on a NXP chip P5CD080V0B with the TCOS operating system.
+The hardware bases on an Infineon chip SLE66CLX800PE with the TCOS operating system.
 The TOE is supplied with a file system, which contains all the data that is used in the context of the ICAO application as described in [EACPP].

-The hardware base may be in some context relevant.
-In this case the TOE will referenced in more detail as "TCOS Passport Version 2.0 Release1/P5CD080V0B", otherwise the notion "TCOS Passport Version 2.0 Release1" applies to any realization regardless which hardware base is used.
+In some context the hardware base may be relevant.
+In this case the TOE will be identified in more detail as the "TCOS Passport Version 2.0 Release 2 EAC

+/SLE66CLX800PE", otherwise the notion "TCOS Passport Version 2.0 Release 2 EAC" applies to any realization regardless which hardware base is used.